Skip to content

 MMS's diverse hiring panel uses consistent interview questions with all candidates and scores each one using a set of matrices.

-"We try to make sure that the decision making is based on quantitative measures as opposed to someone's gut feel," he says.
+"We coach hiring panels to make sure that the decision making is based on quantitative measures as opposed to someone's gut feel," he says.

-"If all the candidates are given the same opportunities and undergo the same activities, the best one will be the one that has the best score."
+"When all the candidates are given the same opportunities and experience the same selection activities, the best one will be the one that has the best score."

 Annese agrees ranking a candidate according to a set of criteria is more inclusive, but says interviews by their very nature can be fraught with bias, whether they're done in person or online.